 Note: You should only choose to use very large resolutions (8192 or 16384) if you are running the editor on a very high spec system with a minimum of 8 GB of ram.

 After you have moved the box and set the Resolution and Camera Height, select the Output directory and one of both of the file formats (.dds and .tif).
 Now press Generate MiniMap.

 A quick succession of images will flash in the upper left corner of the Editor, showing that your minimap is being created; this can take a few minutes depending on the Camera Height, Resolution and MapScreenshotSettings.xml.

-After the editor has finished, your minimap will be placed in \Game\ScreenShots\Map along with an .xml file.
+After the editor has finished, your minimap will be placed in the same folder as the currently opened .cry file along with an .xml file.